Keeping the white horse white!

 Keeping your horse’s stall clean goes a long way to keeping your horse clean.
 And you may want to go for the barrier method – adding sheets or blankets!

 For any white or gray horse – think marathon!
-And yes, there are going to be times you need to sprint – like the morning of a show.
+And yes, there will be times you need to sprint – like the morning of a show.
 And then some product intervention is totally necessary.
-By practicing stain removal and good shampooing practices at home, you can be totally prepared for any unexpected stains at the show.
+You can be prepared for any unexpected stains at the show by practicing stain removal and good shampooing practices at home.